neverbeam/complexroads/README.md

 Project for computational science about road maps

 Todo:
-- Better selection of continents
+- Better selection of continents (done)
 - Make use of the weights (distance, flow afterwards)
 - Remove small roads
-- give endpoints a node
+- give endpoints a node (done)
-- Removal of nodes with degree of 2
+- Removal of nodes with degree of 2 (done)
 - Compare topologies

 - Perhaps bounds on intersections gives better speed